platformsh/platformsh-docs/src/gettingstarted/gettingstarted/template/cli-requirements.md

 weight: 4
 sidebarTitle: "Requirements for the CLI"
 toc: false
+aliases:
+  - "/gettingstarted/template/cli-requirements.html"
 ---

-With the [management console](/administration/web/) you can start new projects from templates just as you did in the previous steps, but deploying your own applications requires you to also use the [Platform.sh CLI](/development/cli/).
+With the [management console](/administration/web.html) you can start new projects from templates just as you did in the previous steps, but deploying your own applications requires you to also use the [Platform.sh CLI](/development/cli.html).

 Before you install it there are a few requirements that must be met first.

 ### Git

-[Git](/development/tools/#git) is the open source version control system used by Platform.sh.
+[Git](/development/tools.md#git) is the open source version control system used by Platform.sh.
 Any change you make to your Platform.sh project will need to be committed via Git.
-You can see all the Git commit messages of an environment in the `Environment Activity` feed of the [management console](/administration/web/) for each project you create.
+You can see all the Git commit messages of an environment in the `Environment Activity` feed of the [management console](/administration/web.html) for each project you create.

 Before getting started, make sure you [have Git installed](https://git-scm.com/) on your computer.

 ### SSH key pair

-Once your account has been set up and the [CLI](/development/cli/) is installed, Platform.sh needs one additional piece of information about your computer so that you can access your projects from the command line.
+Once your account has been set up and the [CLI](/development/cli.html) is installed, Platform.sh needs one additional piece of information about your computer so that you can access your projects from the command line.
-If you are unfamiliar with how to generate an SSH public and private key, there are instructions in the documentation about [how to do so](/development/tools/#ssh).
+If you are unfamiliar with how to generate an SSH public and private key, there are instructions in the documentation about [how to do so](/development/tools.md#ssh).

 ### Add your SSH public key to your account